Lie Algebroid Invariants for Subgeometry: Introduction

-Here $\xi^\dagger$ denotes the infinitesimal generator of $\xi \in {\mathfrak g} $.
-Unless $\Sigma $ enjoys a lot of symmetry (see \S\ref{hre} below) the canonical flat connection $\nabla $ on $E$ does not restrict to a connection on $A(f)$.
-However, under a suitable regularity assumption, there will be a largest subbundle $A(f)^2 \subset A(f)$ such that for any vector field $U$ on $\Sigma$, $\nabla_U X$ will be a section of $A(f)$ whenever $X$ is a section of $A(f)^2$.
-The new bundle $A(f)^2$ need not be $\nabla $-invariant either, so we repeat the process and obtain an invariant filtration
+To describe the second kind of invariant, identify $A(f)$ with a subbundle of $E={\mathfrak g} \times \Sigma$, as in~\eqref{parlour} above.
+Then, unless $\Sigma $ enjoys a lot of symmetry (see below) the canonical flat connection $\nabla $ on $E$ does not restrict to a~connection on~$A(f)$.
+However, under a suitable regularity assumption detailed in Section \ref{invint}, there will be a largest subbundle $A(f)^2 \subset A(f)$ such that for any vector field $U$ on $\Sigma$, $\nabla_U X$ will be a section of~$A(f)$ whenever $X$ is a section of~$A(f)^2$.
+The new bundle~$A(f)^2$ need not be $\nabla $-invariant either, so we repeat the process and obtain an invariant filtration

 by what turn out to be subalgebroids of $A(f)$.

 By definition, $A(f)$ is the Lie algebroid of the pullback ${\mathcal G}(f)$ of the action groupoid $G \times M$ to $\Sigma $: